 Actuarial assumptions are adopted by the Board, upon review of recommendations made by the actuary.
 An experience study was conducted for the five-year period ended June 30, 2018.
 This study resulted in the Board adopting several changes in assumptions, at the recommendation of the actuary, in order to better anticipate emerging experience.
 Included in the changes was an update to the mortality tables used to the Pub-2010 Below-Median Income tables for both General and Public Safety plan participants.
-Additionally, the Board reviewed the investment return assumption and voted to lower the assumption from 7.5% to 7.0%.
+Additionally, the Board reviewed the investment return assumption and voted to lower the assumption from 7.5% to 7.0% in fiscal year 2019.

-The unfunded actuarial liability as of July 1, 2019 is being amortized over a period of 12 years (9 years remaining), with contributions increasing 3% per year for Police & Fire employees and level contributions for General employees.
-The cost of the 2019 Voluntary Retirement Incentive Program (VRIP) is being amortized over 3 years so that the annual cash inflow will be approximately equal to the annual outflow of benefit payments related to the VRIP (one year remaining).
+The unfunded actuarial liability as of July 1, 2019 is being amortized over a period of 12 years (8 years remaining), with contributions increasing 3% per year for Police & Fire employees and level contributions for General employees.
 The amortization period for other bases established on or after July 1, 2020 is 20 years.

 For purposes of determining contribution rates, the difference between actual investment earnings and expected investment earnings is recognized over a five-year period, with the restriction that the actuarial asset value cannot be less than 90% or more than 110% of market value.
-This smoothing method is utilized in order to smooth the impact of short term market fluctuations on the System's contribution rates and funded status.
+This smoothing method is utilized in order to smooth the impact of short term market fluctuations on the System's contribution rates.
 For purposes of financial reporting beginning with the fiscal year ended June 30, 2014, assets are reported at fair market value.